PelleLille/hsl-docs/predelivery.rst

 $messageid          string  "18c190a3-93f-47d7-bd..."
 ID of the message
 $actionid           number  1                          Same as $actionid in DATA context
 $queueid            number  12345                      Queue ID of the message
-$serverid           string  "mailserver\:1"            ID of the mailserver profile
+$serverid           string  "mailserver\:1"            ID of the server the message was recevied on
-$transportid        string  "mailtransport\:1"         ID of the transport profile that is used
+$transportid        string  "mailtransport\:1"         ID of the transport profile assigned
 =================== ======= ========================== ===========

 These are the writable pre-defined variables available.